Freixenet Wines (unless listed/ without vegan logo) is Vegan Friendly

 Double checked by: | Cassie, Nikolai, Grainne, Sofia, Mel |

-Added: | over 6 years ago |
+Added: | almost 7 years ago |

-Double Checked: | almost 2 years ago |
+Double Checked: | about 2 years ago |

 Company email (October 2022)